$\mathbb{A}^1$-homotopy theory of log schemes: Cohomology of boundaries

 Lemmas \ref{lemma.17}--\ref{lemma.12} are the steps of the proof.
 We only write the case of $d=0$ for notational ease, and we set $\Phi:=\Phi_0$ and $\Theta:=\Theta_0$.
+For general $d$, add $(d)$ to the appropriate places in the proof.
 We finish the proof at the end of this section.